Skip to main content

 How Enhertu works

-Enhertu is a targeted therapy called an antibody-drug conjugate (ADC).
-It's made up of a few parts that work together to find and kill cancer or tumor cells in the body.
+Enhertu is a type of targeted cancer medication called an antibody-drug conjugate (ADC).
+It's made up of a few components that work together to find and destroy cancer or tumor cells in the body.

-1. Fam-trastuzumab or trastuzumab is a monoclonal antibody.
-It targets a protein that’s found on cancer cells called HER2.
-This means that the antibody guides Enhertu specifically to the cancer cells with the HER2 protein on it.
+The first component of Enhertu works as a monoclonal antibody.
+It finds HER2, a protein found on cancer cells.
+The antibody helps Enhertu get to the cancer cells that have the HER2 protein on them.

-2. Once Enhertu reaches and enters the cancer cell, the chemotherapy part of the medication (called deruxtecan or DXd) works as a topoisomerase inhibitor.
-DXd damages the DNA in the cancer cell, which kills the cancer cell.
-This helps stop the cancer from growing or spreading as easily.
+When Enhertu reaches and enters the cancer cell, the chemotherapy part of the medication starts to work.
+It acts as a topoisomerase inhibitor, damaging the cancer cell's DNA and killing it.
+This helps stop the cancer from growing or spreading.

 Common BrandsEnhertu